SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```
 ![](./img/spt_box.png)

-### How does each topic relate to daily and hourly activity?
+!!! question "How does each topic relate to daily and hourly activity?"
 ```python
 # Daily and Hourly Activity across each Topic